wildtreetech/jupyterhub-talk/talk.md

 .center.width-100[![](img/notebook.png)]

+???

+Using JupyterHub means that all work is in a central place, shared, and backed up.

 ---

-# No laptops
+# Laptop Zero 😄

-All you need is a browser, centralised access to data, compute, software.
+All you need is a browser, centralised access to: data, compute, and software.

 .center.width-90[![](img/aaron-burden-329406-unsplash.jpg)]